MrMilC/IRF_Project/README.txt

 --- Tervezett funkciók ---

-A program az working directoryban elhelyezkedő ikonnal is elindítható.
+A program a working directoryban elhelyezkedő ikonnal is elindítható.